 The application includes a self-assessment document that will be used to determine whether the facility meets the criteria outlined in Section 58-1.7 and Subpart 34-1 of 10NYCRR.
-If the application is complete and the responses to the self-assessment questions are satisfactory, a letter will be issued granting approval to operate the Patient Service Center for three months.
-An on-site survey will be conducted during this three-month period and if the Patient Service Center is found to be compliant with the requirements, an approval certificate will be issued.
+If the application is complete and the responses to the self-assessment questions are satisfactory, a letter will be issued granting provisional approval to operate the Patient Service Center.
+An on-site survey will be conducted and if the Patient Service Center is found to be compliant with the requirements, an approval certificate will be issued.